 Thousands of smaller video businesses and startups are taking shape.
 With technological advances and agile mindsets, we may see many of these businesses replacing the giants we now use.

 Monetization Models for VOD Streaming

 Presenting a movie, documentary, or any other recorded video to the audience can be very profitable.
-You can convert your content to cash using VOD.
+You can convert your content to cash using VOD monetization models.
 Let’s take a look at the 3 most popular VOD monetization models.

 SVOD – Subscription Video on Demand

 SVOD stands for subscription video on demand.
-VOD platforms offer services for a membership fee.
+VOD streaming platforms offer services for a membership fee.